kontentcore/heroku-buildpack-ffmpeg/README.md

 # Heroku Buildpack with FFmpeg

-Practically all FFmpeg buildpacks we have found simply contain static binaries in their repository and nothing else.
+Practically all FFmpeg buildpacks we have found simply contain static binaries in their repository and not much else.
 This is an issue regarding maintainability and security.
-That is why this buildpack exists.
+This is why this buildpack exists.
 It provides a way from official FFmpeg source code to binaries accessible via `PATH` environment variable in Heroku slug running your application.

 You might ask why not to use some Heroku Add-on or other third-party service like typical Heroku user?
 We think they are expensive, slow or limited for what we need.